Ontario online sports betting laws

 Daily Fantasy Sports in Ontario

 Daily Fantasy Sports (DFS) are legal in Canada.
 There has never been legislation specifically outlawing the leading operators from offering games in the country and as a result they have done so for several years.
-Both DraftKings and FanDuel have huge numbers of customers within Ontario, where the appetite for sports, and wagering on them, is high.
+Both DraftKings have huge numbers of customers within Ontario, where the appetite for sports, and wagering on them, is high.

 One interesting consequence of this is that should the big two DFS firms – who both have an established sportsbook arm that operates in several US states – apply for an Ontario sports betting license, they will do so from a position of strength.
 Their DFS activity has given them a high profile in the province that will surely help them to win numerous sportsbook customers.